Fantasia for saxophone, three horns, and strings: Performances

-In the face of Mule's disinclination to play the work, Villa-Lobos turned to the Brazilian saxophonist Waldemar Szpilman (bandleader and cousin of the pianist Władysław Szpilman, the central figure in Roman Polansky's film The Pianist).
+In the face of Mule's disinclination to play the work, Villa-Lobos turned to the Brazilian saxophonist Waldemar Szpilman (bandleader and cousin of the pianist Władysław Szpilman, the central figure in Roman Polanski's film The Pianist).
 Szpilman, however, did not own a soprano saxophone, which was the instrument specified by Villa-Lobos, and, like Mule, found the highest notes too risky.
 Consequently, the composer decided to transpose the piece a tone lower, to E♭, and to permit the tenor saxophone as an alternative to the soprano.
 It was during the transposition that a number of editing errors were introduced in the score.
 The first performance took place on 17 November 1951 in the Auditório do Palacio da Cultura, Ministério da Educação e Cultura, Rio de Janeiro, with Waldemar Szpilman, tenor saxophone, and the Orquestra de Câmera do Ministério da Educação e Cultura, conducted by the composer.

 Fifteen days after the premiere, Villa-Lobos's close friend, the pianist José Vieira Brandão, presented the composer with a piano reduction of the score.
 However, the composer was not entirely satisfied with this version and recast it himself, adjusting chord voicing and correcting wrong notes.
 This second version of the piano reduction was published in 1963 by Southern Music Publishing/Peer International in New York.

 The first recording of the work was not made until 1971, by Eugene Rousseau, who reported that, at that time, it did not appear that the orchestral parts had ever been played.